sophieheseltine/flask/app/README.md

 Overview
 --------

-A project that displays the platform information of the machine it is running o$
+A project that displays the platform information of the machine it is running on

 Installation